 Although wood doesn’t seem to be making a full comeback, with all-wood trends not really considered for modern kitchens, it’s certainly making a reappearance as all trends tend to do generally, with wood accents proving to be quite a popular part of modern kitchen designs.
 Here are some favourite wood-accent additions you can try out:

 Topping It: Granite and quartz composite seem to be popular as a worksurface choice because of the durability they offer, however, wooden worktops bring in some much-needed warmth into the kitchen space, making for a more traditional appearance with a real country influence.
 Wood may not be as durable, but its lifespan can be increased with the addition of metal trivets as well as regular treating.
 If you want to look beyond the perennial favourite of oak, hardwearing iroko or perhaps even walnut would make for a richer, darker alternative.
 In that case, it may be beneficial to seek the expertise of local handyman services in Plainfield (if that is where you stay) in providing you with the right personnel to complete your home project.

 Going Inside: To avoid the timber becoming too overbearing, you can dress up the cupboard interiors.
 Wooden spice racks on the doors make painted larders look really beautiful, so too timber shelving for your baking ingredients and perhaps some neat drawers for dried goods, cutlery and anything really.

 Mixing It Up: Mixing and matching colours can be to the benefit of larger schemes, adding a lot of interest and creating zones.
-A 50/50 split is a great consideration with painted base cupboards and wall cupboards, or you can add a chic timber panel to the back of an island.
+A 50/50 split using varia ecoresin panels is a great consideration with painted base cupboards and wall cupboards, or you can add a chic timber panel at the back.
 Consider the incorporation of a large oak cupboard bank to house your appliances if you’re feeling a little bolder.
 The cabinet should look the same though, even when you’re mixing materials so that some level of continuity is maintained, so Shaker or flat-fronted cabinets would do throughout for instance, in a variety of finishes.